tacticdata/zh/index.md

 ###### The solution include:

-- An full featured ERP imapletation
+- An full featured ERP implement
 - A manual on how to use data
 - A Counsulting on how data apply in business